stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 The Global Risk Data Platforms is the product of a multiagency effort to share spatial information on global risk from natural hazards.
 (Learn more [here](https://preview.grid.unep.ch/))

 - Following the procedure from Malcomb et al. (2014), we obtained the Estimated Risk for Flood Hazard and Exposition to Drought Events from this data source.

+#### Data transformations

+The first transformation of the data was normalization.
+Since all variables used came in different units, it would be impossible to compare them without normalizing them.
+Malcomb et al. (2014) do so by transforming all variables to a scale of 0-5 (6 data categories).
+However, the script becomes confusing when they mention that they used quintiles (5 data categories).
+Since their highest score was 5, but they only had 5 categories, we used the quintile breaks and modified it to be a scale from 1-5.